Robust multiple change-point detection for multivariate variability using data depth: Simulation study

-In this section we use a simulation study to investigate different choices of the algorithm parameters $\beta_{\scaled{N}}$ and $T$, as well as to test the methodology.
+The threshold parameter for the WBSIP algorithm was chosen to be 561, which was based on visually assessing the error $\hat{\ell}-\ell$ so that the median was zero in most of the scenarios.
+We also tried choosing the threshold in order to minimize the mean squared error $\hat{\ell}-\ell$ (which would not be known in practice) and the results were similar.
+For Algorithm \ref{alg:wbs} and the WBSIP algorithm we used $100\floor{\log{N}}$ intervals.

 The simulation study is limited to evenly spaced change points, from distributions with independent marginals.
 Note that the transformation invariance properties possessed by the depth functions imply the results from similarity transformations of the data would be the same.
-This transformation invariance implies that the study also covers some cases such that the marginal distributions of the data are not independent.
+This transformation invariance implies that the study also covers some cases where the marginal distributions of the data are not independent.
 We set the mean of all distributions to be 0.